 Under the GMA, the state Office of Financial Management (OFM) develops population projections for the state and each county.
 Each "fully planning" county is then mandated to determine, in consultation with cities, where that growth should be directed to occur.
 Once these growth projections are adopted, then the county and cities are to use them in their comprehensive planning processes and make sure that their plans can accommodate the projected level of growth (RCW 36.70A.115).

-The GMA places a strong emphasis on implementation, and the goals in a comprehensive plan cannot be achieved without strong regulatory and financial support (such as zoning, capital spending, and non-capital spending).
-In 2022, a requirement was added for larger counties and cities to submit an implementation progress report on key outcomes five years after the review and revision of their comprehensive plans.
+The GMA places a strong emphasis on implementation, and a comprehensive plan’s goals and objectives cannot be achieved without strong regulatory and financial support (such as zoning, capital spending, and non-capital spending).
+Added 2022, RCW 36.70A.130 requires larger counties and cities to submit an implementation progress report on key outcomes, five years after the review and revision of their comprehensive plans.

 These regulatory and financial tools can also be supported by other efforts such as volunteer activities, citizen and business engagement, and educational programs.

-Each city and county planning under the GMA must conduct a thorough review of its comprehensive plan every eight years (soon to be every 10 years after the completion of the current cycle), according to the schedule provided in RCW 36.70A.130, and revise its plan if necessary.
+Each city and county planning under the GMA must conduct a thorough review of its comprehensive plan every 10 years in accordance with the schedule provided in RCW 36.70A.130 and revise its plan if necessary.

-In addition, these jurisdictions may consider smaller comprehensive plan amendments no more than once per year, with some exceptions (RCW 36.70A.130(2)).
+In addition, these jurisdictions have the option to consider smaller comprehensive plan amendments no more than once per year, with some exceptions (RCW 36.70A.130(2)).
 Rather than adopting changes on a piecemeal basis, proposed amendments must be considered "concurrently so the cumulative effect of the various proposals can be ascertained."

 For more information, see our page on the Comprehensive Plan Update Process.